-STANDARDS ENTERPRISE HOW YOU WILL BE MEASURED EC.4.1 PPPs are mixed/handled in a manner that minimises the risk of contamination and pollution REVISED GF, BL, BR, FR, H EC.5 Key PPPs must be applied in a manner that minimises the risk of contamination or pollution REVISED GF, BL, BR, FR, H EC.5.a PPP application does not occur in areas of high polluidentified on farm map EC.5.b PPP application does not occur in unsuitable condition is a risk of drift or where soil conditions are unsuitable flooded or snow-covered soil or where the soil has be than 12 hours in the previous 24 hours EC.5.c Buffer zone requirements of the PPP being applied at the source of the previous applied at the previous and the previous applied at the previous at the ons e.g. when there e e.g. waterlogged, een frozen for more EC.6 PPP application must be undertaken by competent operators GF, BL, BR, FR, H EC.6.a NPTC Pesticide Application Certificates/Lantra Awards Level 2 Pesticides qualification are held ■ NPTC/Lantra certificates EC.7 All PPP application equipment must be maintained and tested REVISED GF, BL, BR, FR, H EC.7.a Frequency of testing is carried out as follows: all new trailed/mounted/self-propelled sprayers are NSTS tested before they are 5 years old subsequently trailed/mounted/self-propelled sprayers with a boom width over 3m are NSTS tested once every 3 years subsequently trailed/mounted/self-propelled sprayers with a boom width of 3m or under and other application equipment (slug pellet, micro-granular applicators, weed wipers) are NSTS tested once every 6 years knapsack, handheld and pedestrian equipment does not require an NSTS test but should be checked by the operator at least annually EC.7.b Equipment calibration occurs at least annually NSTS Certificates Calibration records EC.8 Records must be kept of all PPP applications REVISED GF, BL, BR, FR, H EC.8.a Records include: field/area identifier crop/variety total area, where applicable sowing or planting date, where applicable date and time applied justification/target for application product name and active ingredient rate of application water volume wind direction and speed grazing/harvest interval, where applicable first permissible harvest date, where applicable name of sprayer operator PPP application records
+STANDARDS ENTERPRISE HOW YOU WILL BE MEASURED EC.4.1 PPPs are mixed/handled in a manner that minimises the risk of contamination and pollution REVISED GF, BL, BR, FR, H TO MEE DE ME NOONED PPPs must be applied in a manner that minimises the risk of contamination or pollution GF, BL, BR, FR, H EC.5.a PPP application does not occur in areas of high pollution risk, as identified on farm map EC.5.b PPP application does not occur in unsuitable conditions e.g. when ther is a risk of drift or where soil conditions are unsuitable e.g. waterlogged flooded or snow-covered soil or where the soil has been frozen for more than 12 hours in the previous 24 hours EC.5.c Buffer zone requirements of the PPP being applied are complied with EC.6 PPP application must be undertaken by competent operators GF, BL, BR, FR, H ■ EC.6.a NPTC Pesticide Application Certificates/Lantra Awards Level 2 Pesticides qualification are held ■ NPTC/Lantra certificates EC.7 All PPP application equipment must be maintained and tested REVISED GF, BL, BR, FR, H EC.7.a Frequency of testing is carried out as follows: all new trailed/mounted/self-propelled sprayers are NSTS tested before they are 5 years old subsequently trailed/mounted/self-propelled sprayers with a boom width over 3m are NSTS tested once every 3 years subsequently trailed/mounted/self-propelled sprayers with a boom width of 3m or under and other application equipment (slug pellet, micro-granular applicators, weed wipers) are NSTS tested once every 6 years knapsack, handheld and pedestrian equipment does not require an NSTS test but should be checked by the operator at least annually EC.7.b Equipment calibration occurs at least annually R NSTS Certificates Calibration records Records must be kept of all PPP applications REVISED GF, BL, BR, FR, H ■ EC.8.a Records include: - field/area identifier - crop/variety - total area, where applicable - sowing or planting date, where applicable - date and time applied - justification/target for application - product name and active ingredient - rate of application - water volume - wind direction and speed - grazing/harvest interval, where applicable - first permissible harvest date, where applicable - name of sprayer operator ■ EC.8.c Records are kept for at least three years ■ PPP application records

-STANDARDS ENTERPRISE HOW YOU WILL BE MEASURED EC.8.1 Where PPPs are used on crops an Integrated Pest Management (IPM) plan is completed UPGRADED GF, BL, BR, FR, H ■ IPM plan UPGRADED EC.9 Key Manufactured fertilisers and organic manures must be applied in a manner that minimises the risk of contamination or pollution REVISED GF, BL, BR, FR, H EC.9.a Any materials, including waste materials, that are applied to land have agricultural benefit EC.9.b Exemptions/permits to use waste materials are held EC.9.c A manure management plan (MMP) is kept and followed when applying organic manures to land EC.9.d MMP includes, at least: Where and when manure can/cannot be applied (detailed on a map) Calculations of total area required to apply volume of organic manure produced by stock at legal application rate Details of Total Spreadable Area available and outlets for any excess organic manure EC.9.e Before application the following factors are considered: NVZ restrictions soil type soil condition crop requirements slope water supplies and abstraction points (including on neighbouring land) EC.9.f Applications are not carried out during high risk times e.g. on waterlogged, flooded or snow-covered soil or where the soil has been frozen for more than 12 hours in the previous 24 hours EC.9.g Biosolids are assured under the Biosolids Assurance Scheme EC.9.i Applications are made in accordance with the Appendix Exemptions/ permits I Manure management plan (or records detailing required information)
+STANDARDS ENTERPRISE HOW YOU WILL BE MEASURED EC.8.1 Where PPPs are used on crops an Integrated Pest Management (IPM) plan is completed UPGRADED UPGRADED GF, BL, BR, FR, H ■ IPM plan EC.9 Key Manufactured fertilisers and organic manures must be applied in a manner that minimises the risk of contamination or pollution REVISED EC.9.b EXEMPTIONS/permits to use waste materials are held EC.9.c A manure management plan (MMP) is kept and followed when applying organic manures to land EC.9.d MMP includes, at least: - Where and when manure can/cannot be applied (detailed on a map) - Calculations of total area required to apply volume of organic manure produced by stock at legal application rate - Details of Total Spreadable Area available and outlets for any excess organic manure EC.9.e Before application the following factors are considered: - NVZ restrictions - soil type - soil condition - crop requirements - slope - weather conditions - the location of watercourses - water supplies and abstraction points (including on neighbouring land) EC.9.f Applications are not carried out during high risk ds